fluxninja/aperture/docs/content/setup/playground.md

 Agent core service uses feature gate for managing node-local traffic:
 <https://kubernetes.io/docs/concepts/services-networking/service-traffic-policy/>

-For kubernetes 1.21 it requires a feature gate activation.
+For Kubernetes 1.21 it requires a feature gate activation.
 For kubernetes 1.22 it's in beta so nothing needs to be added to cluster config.

 ```yaml